 Arthur Johnson.
 Liberal Democrat.
 Elected to the Council 2003-19.
-Presided over the Queen's Diamond Jubilee celebrations in Newbury in June.
+Presided over the Diamond Jubilee celebrations of HM Queen Elizabeth II in Newbury in June.
 Welcomed the Olympic Torch as it passed through Newbury in July.
 Unveiled the memorial in St John's Gardens to the 15 victims of the 1943 bombing of Newbury.
-The singing Mayor.3
+The singing Mayor.